Valérie Bacot case: Biography of Valérie Bacot

 However, at this time, her mother denies any form of rape and describes the relationship between Valérie Bacot and Daniel Polette as being love.
 This one demanding the return of her man and writing in a letter addressed to her mother "I want to live MY LIFE, that does not concern you." (...)
 "I want to stay with my man."
 Valérie Bacot then barely of age left the family home, her mother assuring that she had never chased her away.

-She then moved with Daniel Polette, her father-in-law, to the neighboring town of Baudemont and married him: they remained married for eighteen years and had four children.
+She then moved with Daniel Polette, her step father, to the neighboring town of Baudemont and married him: they remained married for eighteen years and had four children.
 According to Valérie Bacot's support committee and her statements, her husband then forced her to prostitute herself in a converted minivan Valérie Bacot affirms that Daniel Polette aimed at her several times with an unloaded weapon and that he pulled the trigger, brandishing the threat to load the weapon the next time.

 The couple's children claimed to have tried twice to alert the gendarmerie to the family situation, which the gendarmes denied during the trial.

 Valérie Bacot recounted her ordeal in a book entitled Tout le monde savait (Everyone Knew), which was published in 2021 by Fayard.

 Trial

 Valérie Bacot and her children were arrested in October 2017 and she was placed in police custody and then indicted for murder while her two children were indicted for concealment of a corpse and not reporting a crime.
 After one year in pre-trial detention, she was released under judicial supervision.

-On November 21, 2019, the trial of the three children who helped hide the body of their father and stepfather took place in Mâcon.
-On December 19, the juvenile court followed the recommendations of the prosecution and sentenced them to six months suspended prison sentence for concealing a corpse.
+On 21 November 2019 the trial of the three children who helped hide the body of their father and stepfather took place in Mâcon.
+On 19 December the juvenile court followed the recommendations of the prosecution and sentenced them to six months suspended prison sentence for concealing a corpse.

-The trial of Valérie Bacot began on June 21, 2021 before the Assize Court of Chalon-sur-Saône.
+The trial of Valérie Bacot began on 21 June 2021 before the Assize Court of Chalon-sur-Saône.
 She faced life imprisonment.
 Before the trial she declared she was "deserving of a sentence".

-Bacot was sentenced on June 25, 2021 to four years in prison, with three years suspended.
+Bacot was sentenced on 25 June 2021 to four years in prison, with three years suspended.
 Since she spent one year in pre-trial detention, she was free to return home.